yasutakatou/metricli/README.md

 ```

 ### -check

+Check the host rules.
+Host rules that fail to access will be excluded from the check.

 ### -config

+Specify the configuration file.

 ### -debug

+Run in the mode that outputs various logs.

 ### -decrypt

+Specifies the password for compounding when the password is encrypted.

 ### -encrypt

+Output the cryptographic keywords.

+note) If this option is specified, the program will exit after outputting the keywords.

 ### -log

+Make it log output.
+Specify the file name.

 ### -noDel

+This mode does not delete logs that are not in the check range.

+note) Since it only erases the log one period ago, it is better to combine it with other methods such as cron for accurate rotation.

 ### -path

+The path to output the log.

 ### -plainpassword

+This is the mode in which the password field in the configuration is not compounded and the string is used as the password.

+note) Of course, being able to see the configuration means that the password will be leaked.

 ### -replace

+In the action, define the string to be replaced by the execution result.

 ### -retry

+The number of retries for SSH commands.

 ### -scp

+This is the mode to send batches via SCP.
+When this is turned on, the monitoring command is executed after the batch is sent, which slows down the operation.
+The disadvantage of turning it off is that double quotation marks cannot be specified in the monitoring command.

 ### -shell

+Specifies the shell prompt to be used for locally run actions

 ### -timeout

+Specify the timeout period after throwing a command via SSH.

 # FYIs